cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/html-rewriter.md

 - <Code>setAttribute(name<ParamType>string</ParamType>, value<ParamType>string</ParamType>)</Code> <Type>Element</Type>

-  - Sets an attribute to a provided value, creating the attribute if it doesn’t exist.
+  - Sets an attribute to a provided value, creating the attribute if it does not exist.

 - <Code>removeAttribute(name<ParamType>string</ParamType>)</Code> <Type>Element</Type>